warpdotdev/docs/help/known-issues.md

 You can however, **disable the conflicting settings for just Warp** using this flag: `$TERM_PROGRAM != "WarpTerminal"`, see below for a full example.

-We currently don't have support for multi-line or right sided prompts because our Input Editor is a separate UI element from the prompt.
-This is what enables the modern text editor experience.
+We currently don't have support for multi-line prompts, unlike typical terminals which are essentially continuous character grids, each section of Warp is its own (separate) UI element.
+The native Prompt does not support multi-line at this time and does not support right sided prompts.
+Improving the native Prompt is on the roadmap however.
 Please see our [Prompt](../features/prompt.md) page for more information on custom prompts.

 ### Debugging